jax-ml/jax/docs/pallas/tpu/matmul.md

 +++ {"id": "agCtb2GMQazl"}

-Now that we can calculate the amount of FLOPs and memory bandwidth usage of a matrix multiplication, let's now see how many FLOP/s we can execute and how much memory bandwidth we actually have on a particular TPU.
+Now that we can calculate the amount of FLOPs and (minimum) memory bandwidth usage of a matrix multiplication, let's now see how many FLOP/s we can execute and how much memory bandwidth we actually have on a particular TPU.

 This notebook was run on TPU v5e so we will utilize numbers for that specific chip (if you are running this notebook, your numbers may differ).
-TPU v5es have [197 TFLOPs of bf16 compute and 819 GBps of memory bandwidth](https://cloud.google.com/tpu/docs/system-architecture-tpu-vm#tpu_v5e).
-We can compute the arithmetic intensity that the chip is capable of by taking their ratio (about 240 on TPU v5e).
+TPU v5es have [197 TFLOPs of bf16 compute and 819 GB/s of memory bandwidth](https://cloud.google.com/tpu/docs/system-architecture-tpu-vm#tpu_v5e).
+We can compute the minimum arithmetic intensity (ratio of FLOPs to memory bandwidth) needed to be compute bound in this analytical model on this chip by taking their ratio (about 240 FLOPs/byte on TPU v5e).

 ```{code-cell} ipython3
 :id: WUydNX2-K6Oy